 In a “normal” shift, the hand and arm move together as a unit.
+This is why we call them “Whole-Hand” shifts.
 But we can also do shifts (usually of quite small distances) in which one part of the hand doesn’t move at all.
-The part of the hand that stays “fixed” serves as an “anchor”, giving our hand both physical stability and a stable positional reference.
+We will call these shifts “Non-Whole-Hand” shifts.
+The part of the hand that stays “fixed” serves as an “anchor”, giving our hand both physical stability and a secure positional reference.
 This anchor can be either the thumb, or alternatively a finger.
 We will look now at these two categories separately:

 NON-WHOLE-HAND SHIFTS WITH THUMB ANCHOR

 Because of the great flexibility of the thumb’s position in relation to the fingers, it is most frequently the thumb that occupies this function of “anchor”, as in the following examples:

 All of these note sequences are much easier if played with the thumb “still”.
 In other words, while the fingers and the rest of the hand move up and down, the thumb remains fixed in one place.
 Here , the thumb is acting as an “anchor”.
 This anchor gives our hand both mechanical stability and positional security (intonation) which is especially useful when the hand is leaping around like a hyperactive flea overdosed on energy drinks.
 These types of shift can be called Non-Whole-Hand (NWH) shifts.
 The frequency with which we use these NWH shifts varies enormously according to the fingerboard region.